Iloilo City, Philippines

 When we asked people about industries and career opportunities in Iloilo City, they reponded:

 "Foreigners in Iloilo City often work as English teachers, particularly in language schools or private tutoring.
 Some also work in the tourism industry, such as tour guides, hotel managers, or restaurant staff.
 Others are employed in the business process outsourcing industry, including call centers and IT services.
 There are also foreigners who work as missionaries or volunteers for various non-government organizations.
 Additionally, some foreigners in Iloilo City are entrepreneurs who have started their own businesses, such as bars, restaurants, or retail shops.
-Lastly, there are also those who work in the healthcare sector, particularly as doctors or nurses," wrote a member in Iloilo City.
+Lastly, there are also those who work in the healthcare sector, particularly as doctors or nurses," remarked one expat living in Iloilo City, Philippines.

 What is life like in Iloilo City?